gibbonsja/Meanderings/nial/concise.md

     trf fn

-where fn is a single operator.
+where fn is a single operator (which may be an atlas) and trf is a tramsformer.

-If you look at Nial operators as taking 1 argument with no preconceptions of monadic or dyadic and x, y etc are single expressions or strands of expressions then
+Nial operators in evaluation take 1 argument and have no distinctions between monadic or dyadic.
+If x and y etc are single expressions or strands of expressions then

     x fn y -is- f [x;y]                  by convention